 Applicants must contact the TE liaison officer at the member institution where his/her parent is an eligible employee.
 If the applicant is accepted by that institution to be sponsored for a TE scholarship, the liaison officer will prepare and submit the application/certification form to Iona’s liaison officer.

-In the fall of each year, eligible children of employees from member institutions should submit their applications for admission to Iona College and for available Iona TE scholarships.
+In the fall of each year, eligible children of employees from member institutions should submit their applications for admission to Iona University and for available Iona TE scholarships.
 Applicants will usually receive notification by April 1, and should respond by May 1.

-Selection of applicants from member institutions to attend Iona College will be based on the same criteria and academic requirements in place for all other applicants to Undergraduate day programs at the College.
+Selection of applicants from member institutions to attend Iona University will be based on the same criteria and academic requirements in place for all other applicants to Undergraduate day programs at the College.
 If there are more accepted applicants than can be accommodated in the TE scholarship program, priority for accepted applicants will be based on Iona’s available academic indicators such as High School Grade Point Average and standardized test scores.
 All applicants will be required to file for federal and state financial aid.

-At Iona College, TE scholarships will be limited to full-time undergraduate study only.
+At Iona University, TE scholarships will be limited to full-time undergraduate study only.
 A full-time semester load will normally be 12-18 credits each semester.
 The following sessions and programs are excluded from this scholarship: study abroad, second undergraduate degree, graduate studies, part-time studies, non-degree studies, winter session, summer session.

 On a yearly basis, the maximum amount of scholarship funds awarded to eligible applicants from member colleges and universities will be the same as the Tuition Exchange set rate for the academic year of the award, currently $40,000 for 2022-2023 less federal and state aid.
-Students receiving Tuition Exchange awards at Iona College are not eligible for other types of Iona aid such as merit scholarships, need-based scholarships or athletic awards.
+Students receiving Tuition Exchange awards at Iona University are not eligible for other types of Iona aid such as merit scholarships, need-based scholarships or athletic awards.

 The TE scholarship award will be made for one (1) year (two semesters) of full-time study, renewable each year for a maximum of four (4) years (eight semesters) of full-time, continuous study.